Understanding the 3 critical KPIs for your online store

 - Make sure that your design elements are coherent with your brand guidelines and that your site is easy to navigate.

-This key indicator refers to the number of customers who have completed a transaction divided by the total number of website visitors.
+This KPI refers to the number of customers who have completed a transaction divided by the total number of website visitors.

 Depending on the goals of your marketing campaign, your conversion rate can indicate the number of users who made a purchase, filled a form, left their email address or any other action you may have encouraged them to take.
 The efforts you’ll put toward improving your traffic and bounce rates will ultimately lead to better conversion rate.

 It’s very important to verify whether your conversions come from paid sources.
-If you’re investing in paid Google ads or social media, take the time to study your data and determine whether the money you’re spending is bringing you enough return on your investment.
+If you’re investing in paid Google or social media advertisements, take the time to study your data and determine whether the money you’re spending has a strong ROI (return on investment).

-Now that you’re familiar with these three marketing key indicators, take a look at 4 emailing tools that can help you boost conversion rate on your ecommerce.
+Now that you’re familiar with these three marketing KPIs, take a look at 4 emailing tools that can help you boost conversion rate on your ecommerce.